wickit7/arcgisdbmodel/tutorial/tutorial_3/INSTRUCTIONS_TUTORIAL_3.md

 ### Table
-The table EVENT is created by defining general settings and fields.
+The table "EVENT" is created by defining general settings and fields.

 ```json
 	"Tables": [{